paradigm-city/DELEECH/README.md

 DELEECH watches users when they queue uploads, checks whether they expose a minimum number of public shares, warns users who fall below the configured threshold, tracks repeated offenses in a local SQLite database, and can automatically ban and unban repeat offenders.

 This README is based on the current code in `DELEECH/__init__.py` and `DELEECH/PLUGININFO`.

 ---

+## Why this exists

+Sharing is the foundation, not an optional extra.
+A file-sharing network survives only when enough users actually share.

+Risk should not be one-sided.
+Uploaders bear the bandwidth load, availability burden, and often the greater exposure.
+It is reasonable to expect downloaders to contribute in return.

+Fairness needs enforcement.
+Without consequences, “share if you feel like it” quickly becomes “take without giving back.”
+DELEECH exists to promote this kind of reciprocity.

+The goal is not punishment.
+The goal is to protect the people who keep the network alive, discourage exploitative behavior, and preserve a culture of mutual exchange.

 ## What it does